letsencrypt/acme-spec/draft-barnes-acme.md

 by sending a POST request to the server's new-certificate resource.
 The body of the POST is a JWS object whose JSON payload contains a Certificate Signing Request (CSR) {{RFC2986}}.
-The CSR encodes the parameters of the requested certificate; authority to issue is demonstrated by the JWS signature, from which the server can look up related authorizations.
+The CSR encodes the parameters of the requested certificate; authority to issue is demonstrated by the JWS signature by an account key, from which the server can look up related authorizations.

 csr (required, string):
 : A CSR encoding the parameters for the certificate being requested.
-The CSR is sent in Base64-encoded version of the DER format.
+The CSR is sent in the Base64-encoded version of the DER format.
 (Note: This field uses the same modified Base64-encoding rules used elsewhere in this document, so it is different from PEM.)

 ~~~~~~~~~~
 POST /acme/new-cert HTTP/1.1